Gaureesa108/BeingUnqiue/about.md

 Here are some of the organisations I’ve contributed to:

-Nasscom
+Nasscom,
-Capgemini Invent
+Capgemini Invent,
-Aranca
+Aranca,
-Blue Lotus
+Blue Lotus,
-MarketsandMarkets
+MarketsandMarkets,
-ICICI Bank Ltd.
+ICICI Bank Ltd.,
 DBS Bank Ltd.

 This blog reflects my journey, ideas, and visuals that celebrate uniqueness.